This post contains affiliate links. I may receive commissions for purchases made through links in this post.

 8. Disney Toys

 I like traveling with my family and because of this, we’re always looking for ways we can cut down on our spending.
 One of the ways we do this is to avoid buying overpriced toys everywhere we go.
 My kids end up playing with them for a short period of time and then later my kids can be found in my kitchen gluing paper plates together (much cheaper).
 The point is, I’d rather create memories than buy things.

 With this being said, once you get to Disney it’s going to be almost impossible to avoid the never-ending begging that will come from your little humans who want to walk around the parks with a NEW toy.
 Don’t worry, we have a solution.
 Order some fun Disney Toys online, like the bubble makers and other popular toys.
 You can get them way cheaper online at places like Amazon.
 Surprise the kids with them once you get to Disney.
 They’ll experience the same joy at half the cost!
 Here are a few toys you can get from Amazon that my kids LOVED!

 9. Customized Magic Bands

 Magic bands are the best thing since sliced bread!
-No really, they’re your room keys (if your staying a Disney resort), your tickets to the parks are loaded on them, and you can attach a credit card to them so you don’t have to carry your wallet into the park.
+No really, they’re your room keys (if your staying a Disney resort) and your tickets to the parks are loaded on them.
+You can also attach a credit card to them so you don’t have to carry your wallet into the park!
 They are all these wonderful things and they’re customizable!
 We each have our own Disney style and now you can show it off!
 You can purchase bands at the Disney Store Online or you can check out this post my friend Karyn did and see how she blinged out her bands which are super cute and inexpensive!